 The debtor’s attorney performs the following functions in a typical case:

-• Examining the debtor’s financial situation and determining whether chapter 13 is a feasible alternative for the debtor, and if so, whether a single or a joint case should be filed.
+- – Determining whether chapter 13 is feasible, and if so, whether a single or a joint case should be filed

-• Attending the meeting of creditors, the confirmation hearing, and any other court hearings required in the case.
+- – Attending the meeting of creditors, confirmation hearing, and any other required court hearings

-•Checking the claims filed in the case, filing objections to improper claims, and attending court hearings thereon.
+- – Checking the filed claims, filing objections to improper claims, and attending court hearings

 Contact Us Today

 Important Disclaimer: The information discussed above and throughout this website should not be relied upon to make any decisions without first speaking to a bankruptcy attorney.
 There are many intricate rules of law governing bankruptcy with many exceptions to the general rules that could change the advice given by an attorney based on the differing facts in each person’s special set of circumstances.
 THEREFORE, it is important to discuss any information contained in this website with one of our attorneys before taking any action or refraining from taking any action.